Our Guide for Offer Holders

 If you have received an offer to study with us at the University of Lincoln – congratulations!
 We look forward to welcoming you to our friendly academic community.

-A conditional offer from the University of Lincoln means that your place is subject to you meeting certain conditions, usually based on upcoming exam results.
-For example, if you are currently studying for A Levels, International Baccalaureate, T levels, or a BTEC National Diploma, we will ask that you achieve specific grades.
-Some courses may have additional requirements, like an Enhanced DBS Check for certain healthcare courses.
+A conditional offer means that your place is subject to you meeting certain conditions, usually based on upcoming exam results.
+For example, if you are currently studying for A levels, International Baccalaureate, T levels, or a BTEC National Diploma, we will ask that you achieve specific grades.
+Some courses may have additional requirements, like an Enhanced DBS Check.

 Entry Requirements, UCAS Tariff, and Accepted Qualifications

-A levels: If you are currently studying A levels, a typical offer may be “A minimum of 120 UCAS Tariff points from three A levels or equivalent”.
-This is the same as achieving BBB in your A levels, but we also accept a variation of these grades such as ABC.
-In addition, and if three A Levels are successfully achieved, we will also consider your results from other level three qualifications such as the EPQ.
+For A levels, a typical offer may be “A minimum of 120 UCAS Tariff points from three A levels or equivalent”.
+This is the same as achieving BBB in your A levels, but we also accept a variation such as ABC.
+If three A Levels are successfully achieved, we will also consider your results from other level three qualifications such as the EPQ.

-BTEC Level 3 Diploma can be considered in lieu of two A levels against our general entry requirements and the BTEC Level 3 Subsidiary Diploma in lieu of one A level
+For a BTEC Level 3 Extended Diploma, a typical offer may be “Distinction, Merit, Merit (DMM) or an equivalent grade combination."
+DMM equals a total of 112 UCAS Tariff points.
+BTEC Level 3 Diploma can be considered in lieu of two A levels against our general entry requirements and the BTEC Level 3 Subsidiary Diploma in lieu of one A level.

-If you are doing a mix of A Levels and BTECs: Many of our applicants study a mix of A levels and BTEC qualifications and a typical offer may be “A minimum of 120 UCAS Tariff points from three A levels or equivalent”.
-If three level three qualifications (for example one A level and a BTEC Level 3 Diploma) are successfully achieved, we will also consider your results from additional level three qualifications such as the EPQ.
+With a mix of A levels and BTEC qualifications a typical offer may be “A minimum of 120 UCAS Tariff points from three A levels or equivalent”.
+If three level three qualifications (such as one A level and a BTEC Level 3 Diploma) are achieved, we will also consider your results from additional level three qualifications such as an EPQ.